 I also had to request a letter from my therapist when applying for ESA when I was receiving schema therapy.
 Which my therapist at the time was able to provide.
 I even suggested that they just get a copy of that from their records, change the dates, and send me that for my application.
 It really was that simple.
 But someone how not simple enough for them to do.

 To add insult to injury, when they finally did provide me with a letter, long after both my PIP applications and appeals were over, the letter they provided, which they claimed covers what I requested (it did not), was just a letter covering themselves for possible liability.

 It said nothing about how my mental health conditions affect me, day-to-day (or at all).
 Let alone how they interact with my heart condition.
 The letter contained zero useful information for any application or appeal for PIP (not that they provided it in time anyway).
 The letter didn’t mention a single thing about any of my conditions, or that I even had a mental health condition.

 As always, leave your feedback about my post in the comments section below.
 Also, feel free to share your experiences of requesting help with applying for PIP/ESA, and your experiences of interacting with you Mental Health Trust in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my below.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.